SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 FRAM carts definitely have their place and their benefits.
 But I personally prefer the SRAM design because I refuse to use AliExpress FRAM chips, and don't want to add a big cost with new FRAM.

 ## Revision History

+### v1.1
+- Fixed issue where programming in 64K RAM mode failed

 ### v1.0
 - Release revision